Tim Sandidge

-Tim Sandidge (born June 12, 1983 in Lynchburg, Virginia) is an American football defensive tackle who is currently a member of the Montreal Alouettes.
+Tim Sandidge (born June 12, 1983) is an American former football defensive tackle.
 He was originally signed by the St. Louis Rams as an undrafted free agent in 2006.
 He played college football at Virginia Tech.

 Sandidge was drafted by Team Tennessee of the All-American Football League in the second round, on January 26, 2008.

-On February 16, 2008, Sandidge was signed by the Montreal Alouettes of the Canadian Football League.
+On February 16, 2008, Sandidge was signed by the Montreal Alouettes of the Canadian Football League (CFL).